4.8out of 3,000+ reviews

 These days, more and more Americans are working from the comfort of their own home.
 At first, this was an exciting prospect for workers across the country, but for some, the realization that they might not have sufficient space for a proper home office might come with added anxieties.
 Fret not—there are solutions for home offices in even the smallest of spaces.

-- In terms of storage, tucking an armoire or another low-profile piece of furniture that double as office storage can help you hide supplies, printers, binders, and other work-related items, all while optimizing the space you do have.
+In terms of storage, tucking an armoire or another low-profile piece of furniture that doubles as office storage can help you hide supplies, printers, binders, and other work-related items, all while optimizing the space you do have.

 If your space doesn’t allow room for any of this, try removing doors to a spare closet to create an office nook.
 This space can fit a small desk or shelf and will have room for shelving and other storage features.